unChaz/sci-fi-5e/srd/monsters/monsters.md

 A creature can detach the darkmantle by making a successful DC 13 Strength check as an action.
 On its turn, the darkmantle can detach itself from the target by using 5 feet of movement.

 **_Darkness Aura (1/Day)_**.
 A 15-foot radius of tek darkness extends out from the darkmantle, moves with it, and spreads around corners.
-The darkness lasts as long as the darkmantle maintains concentration, up to 10 minutes (as if concentrating on a spell).
+The darkness lasts as long as the darkmantle maintains concentration, up to 10 minutes (as if concentrating on a tek skill).
 Darkvision can’t penetrate this darkness, and no natural light can illuminate it.
-If any of the darkness overlaps with an area of light created by a spell of 2nd level or lower, the spell creating the light is dispelled.
+If any of the darkness overlaps with an area of light created by a tek skill of 2nd level or lower, the tek skill creating the light is ditek skilled.

 #### Demons